Once every few months we'll email you about site additions and cruising news - unless you unsubscribe, of course!

 Mooring lines are common in marinas, and on many town quays in the West Mediterranean and Adriatic.
 They are usually linked to the quay by a light messenger line.
 The technique is to position bows or stern to the quay, send a line ashore to stop the vessel moving away from the quay, then pick up the messenger line with a boat hook.
 Once the messenger line is in hand (gloves are essential, many sharp little shellfish live on these ropes!), pull away from the quay while walking to the far end of the boat.
 Keep pulling until the main mooring line is aboard.
 Make it up on a suitable cleat.
 Then adjust warps and fenders.
 Occasionally, the line is connected to a buoy; in this case, pick the buoy up with the boat hook as you close the quay.
 When leaving, before engaging gear, pull the boat out with the mooring line, and wait until the prop is well clear of all lines.
 If you cut a line with your prop, the marina will insist you recover the line, or pay for a diver to do so.

 Crossed anchors.
 End-on mooring using your own anchor has shortcomings.
 It is common for anchor lines to be crossed, especially where there are many inexperienced crews, or where the quay is slightly concave.
-It’s then best to be on board when neighbours depart — to ensure they don’t lift your anchor.
+It’s then best to be on board when neighbours depart — to sort out the mess after they've moved your hook.

 Fouled Anchor.
 The time will come when you lift someone else's anchor or chain.
-Pull it right up (ask them for slack if necessary), thread a rope loop under their chain to hold it up, lower your anchor and pull it aside until it's well free of their chain, then release one end of your rope loop to drop their chain back into the sea.
+Pull it right up (ask them for slack if necessary), thread a rope loop under their chain to hold it up, lower your anchor, pull it aside until it's well free, then drop their chain by releasing one end of your rope loop.
 Alternatively, buy a releasing hook, and fish for the offending chain with this.

 Heavy Wash.
 Some harbours suffer periods of heavy wash - as ferries arrive, or fishermen swarm out.
 This sets up heavy rolling among yachts abreast of each other.
 To preserve your masthead gear, make sure your masts aren't aligned with your neighbour's.